Numerical Schubert Calculus via the Littlewood-Richardson Homotopy Algorithm: Schubert Calculus and Homotopy Continuation

 \begin{theorem}[\bf Efficient equations for $Y\cap X_\alpha F$] Let $\calY$ be Stiefel coordinates for $Y\subset\Gr(k,n)$ and compute the Pl\"ucker vector $\defcolor{P(\calY)}:=(p_\beta(\calY)\mid \beta\in\binom{[n]}{k})$ for $\calY$.
 Compute the rectangular matrix $\defcolor{P(\alpha)(F^{-1})}:=(p_{\beta,\gamma}(F^{-1})\mid \beta\not\leq\alpha,\,\gamma\in\binom{[n]}{k})$.
 The entries in the matrix-vector product $P(\alpha)(F^{-1})\cdot P(\calY)$ cut out $\phi(\calY)\cap X_\alpha F$ from $\phi(\calY)$. \end{theorem} \begin{remark} This method is even more efficient for the intersections of several Schubert varieties, as we only need to compute $P(\calY)$ once. $\diamond$ \end{remark}

 \begin{remark} When this improvement was first implemented in our software, it resulted in speedups of several to 60-fold.
-For instance, for $\alpha=[3,4,7,8]$, computing the problem $(\alpha,\alpha,\alpha,\alpha)$ with six solutions went from 20 minutes to 20 seconds. $\diamond$ \end{remark}
+For instance, for $\alpha=[3,4,7,8]$, computing the problem $(\alpha,\alpha,\alpha,\alpha)$ with six solutions went from 20 minutes to 20 seconds.
+It is implemented in symbolic software used to study Galois groups in Schubert calculus~\cite{GIVIX}. $\diamond$ \end{remark}